MathiasStadler/rust_test_coverage/README.md

 - [Should unit tests really be put in the same file as the source?](https://users.rust-lang.org/t/should-unit-tests-really-be-put-in-the-same-file-as-the-source/62153/2)

-  - **REASON** A nice benefit of that is that it speeds up compilation times, because the compiler doesn't have to parse the tests :smiley:
+  - **REASON** A nice advantage of this separation is that it speeds up compilation and thus saves time, since the compiler does not have to analyze/compile the tests. :smiley:

 - [Test Organization](https://doc.rust-lang.org/book/ch11-03-test-organization.html)

 - [Complete Guide To Testing Code In Rust](https://zerotomastery.io/blog/complete-guide-to-testing-code-in-rust/)

 - [cargo-nextest HIGH ACTIVITY](https://crates.io/crates/cargo-nextest)

+> [!TIP]
+> Show all already installed components
+> '''bash
+> cargo install --list
+>
+> \# or
+>
+> ls -la ~/.cargo/bin/
+> '''

+ls -la ~/.cargo/bin/

+## install cargo-nextest and check

+> [!NOTE]
+> cargo add vs cargo install
+>
+> > cargo-add — Add dependencies to a Cargo.toml manifest file
+> > cargo install - Build and install a Rust binary to the local rust installation

+'''bash
+cargo install  cargo-nextest

+cargo install --list |grep nextest
+'''

+## buffer

+    - color-eyre v0.6.3
+    - async-scoped v0.9.0